Looking back at the early 2000's, people absolutely loved the Brazilian Red Cherry color options along with similar red toned hardwood floors.

 So like I said, back a decade or so ago tons of people wanted and did end up with either Brazilian Cherry, American Cherry or perhaps Red Oak hardwood floors.

 It could be that your kitchen has changed, and your furniture or cabinetry simply doesn’t jive with the red tone floor you used to love.
-Maybe you decided that your floor now needs to complement all the furniture etc. in your home.
+Maybe you decided that your solid hardwood flooring now needs to complement all the furniture etc. in your home.

 Whatever the reason now, these types of floors used to be popular because of the rich red tones and the traditional, high-end aesthetic.